Quick Rankings: Best Sites to List a Room for Rent

 Frequently Asked Questions

 Craigslist and Facebook Marketplace are free.
-CoHabby starts at $1.99 per month for landlords and is free for seekers.
+CoHabby is $2.99 per month for landlords and is free for seekers.
 SpareRoom offers free listings with optional paid boosts.
 Apartments.com charges approximately $349 for 30 days.
-For the best balance of cost and tenant quality, CoHabby offers the lowest-priced paid plan with built-in compatibility matching.
+Among the paid options listed here, CoHabby has the lowest stated price and includes a compatibility heuristic.

 Post on CoHabby to attract compatible housemates through lifestyle matching.
 For maximum exposure, also list on Craigslist and Facebook Marketplace.
 If you are in the UK, SpareRoom is essential.
 Avoid Apartments.com unless you manage a multi-unit property, as the pricing is prohibitive for individual room listings.